VA Loan Benefits: Avoid PMI Costs With a VA Loan

 There is no limit on the amount you can borrow with a VA home loan, only how much you can borrow without a down payment.

 As of 2020, individuals who still have their full entitlement (or have fully restored it) are no longer subject to loan limits.
 The Blue Water Navy Vietnam Veterans Act of 2019 has also authorized changes to VA home loans as of January 1, 2020.
-Under the Act, qualifying veterans can now purchase a home valued up to $1,500,000 with zero down payment (given that they meet the requirements).
+Qualifying veterans can now purchase a home valued up to $1,500,000 with zero down payment as long as they meet the requirements.

 VA Closing Costs